 For the Gadigal people the island is a women’s place, and is known as Boowambillee.
 Whilst the traditional meaning may have been lost, it is believed to be very similar to their word for woman.

 The island boasts magnificent views; from the Harbour Bridge and the Opera House in one direction, all the way to Manly and the Heads in the other.
 Shark Island – Boowambillee is a top spot to admire the beauty of Sydney Harbour.

 Shark Island – Boowambillee can also claim a significant place in the history of Australian sailing; the first Sydney to Hobart race, where nine yachts participated in the inaugural race, was launched from its shore on Boxing Day 1945.
 It still remains a favourite spot where you can watch the start of this popular annual event.

-Shark Island, or Boowambillee, named after the high number of sharks in the area at the time (uh, thankfully not the case anymore!) sits in the harbour just off the exclusive eastern suburb of Point Piper.
-However, access doesn’t require a black Amex.
-To get there, ferries leave from Circular Quay or kayaks (our recommended mode of transport) are available for hire from Point Piper for $20 per hour plus a $7 landing fee.
-Grass carpets the island, and the on-site facilities (tables, toilets, water, check!) make a great picnic spot on the weekend.
+To get there, ferries leave from Circular Quay or kayaks (our recommended mode of transport) are available for hire from Point Piper – make sure you purchase a landing fee by calling 13000PARKS.
+Grass carpets the island, and the on-site facilities make a great picnic spot on the weekend.